In this Getting Started guide we describe how to bring up a common use case for Bootware - A/B partitioning for fallback and recovery.

 Found update configs

 ?
 Proceed with current configs?
-These can be modified through 'sudo zbcli update-config'
+These can be modified through 'zbcli update-config'

 ---------